bobbybaxter/swgoh-counters/README.md

 ***Note**: if you want to make a production build of this project, type `npm run build`.
 This will create a folder called build with all the minified code you need.*

 ## How to deploy
-Github Pages:
+Github Pages (I've currently moved away from this, but the functionality still works in this build):
 - In your terminal, type `npm run deploy`
   - this will build what is currently on your branch and post it to your `origin gh-pages` ref, then delete the build folder

 Client:
 - In your terminal, type `npm run client:deploy`
   - this assumes you have installed the Amazon Web Services CLI and have created an S3 bucket
-  - you will need to change the name of the bucket in `package.json`
+  - you will need to change the name of the bucket in `package.json` to the name of your bucket (which will normally also be your domain name), like so:
+    ``` javascript
+    "client:deploy": "npm run build && aws s3 sync build/ s3://{yourS3bucketname}"
+    ```
   - this doesn't require a commit - it will build what is currently on your branch and sync it with your S3 bucket
+  - if you don't have Versioning enabled on your S3 bucket, you may need to go into your AWS CloudFront Distribution and create an Invalidation to `/*` so you don't have to wait ~24 hours for CloudFront's CDNs to distribute the changes to your bucket.

 Server:
 - In your terminal, type `eb deploy`
-  - this assumes you have installed the Elastic Beanstalk CLI and initialized it and created an Elastic Beanstalk instance for the server to run on.
+  - this assumes you have installed the Elastic Beanstalk CLI and initialized it (`eb init`) and created an Elastic Beanstalk instance for the server to run on (use `eb help` for help).
   - this will deploy the latest commit